rklubenspies/shareaprayer/README.md

 If you find a bug please report it to the [issue tracker][issues].

 ### Fixes
 If you've fixed a bug, please submit a pull request to this repository with a detailed explanation of what you fixed.
-Also be sure to add your name and email address to the CONTRIBUTORS file in the format of `Foo Bar <foo.bar@example.com>` if you would like recognition as a contributor.
+When the pull request is accepted, Github will automatically add your username to the [contributors list][contributors].

 ## Changelog